Vintage Tube Amp Spa

 But ..... today's 125 VAC mains does not work well with most old tube amps, unless some method of voltage control is used, or the design itself provides a 120 VAC tap.

-Most vintage tube amp designers happened to make their quiescent points in the upper half of the input AC voltage range, desigining some headroom for the rise in AC mains voltages.
+Most vintage tube amp designers happened to make their quiescent points in the upper half of the input AC voltage range, designing some headroom for the rise in AC mains voltages.

 But not all did, and we shorten the life of our tubes when we connect old equipment directly to the power grid without measuring with a DC VOM meter.